RickCogley/Github-Markdown-Reference/README.md

 ### :octocat: Github Style

-Github treats line breaks in a different way from normal Markdown, treating a single line break (press of the enter key) as a real line break, which is likely what most people intend.
+GFM treats line breaks in a different way from normal Markdown, treating a single line break (press of the enter key) as a real line break, which is likely what most people intend.
 The regular Markdown treatment is to require two line breaks between paragraphs, and that takes a bunch of getting used to.

 ### :white_check_mark: Syntax